secretbosscode/nzbidx/docs/db.md

 `postgres://nzbidx:nzbidx@localhost:5432/nzbidx`.

 Existing deployments with an unpartitioned `release` table are migrated automatically when the application starts using a superuser `DATABASE_URL`; no manual script is required.

+## Event loop considerations

+The API uses a global async SQLAlchemy engine that is bound to the event loop where it was initialized.
+Reusing this engine across different event loops is unsupported and will raise a `RuntimeError` when accessed.
+Each event loop should invoke `init_engine()` before using the database.